-41. Progress has continued through 2022/23 to meet the recommendations produced by Grenfell Tower Inquiry (GTI).
-Of the 40 GTI recommendations requiring action by the Brigade, 29 are directed specifically at LFB and all Fire & Rescue Services or Emergency Services, and 11 recommendations directed at partner agencies/other organisations which also require some action on LFB's part.
+42. Progress has continued through 2022/23 to meet the recommendations produced by Grenfell Tower Inquiry (GTI).
+Of the 40 GTI recommendations requiring action by the Brigade,

-42. At the end of 2022/23, LFB has completed 27 of the 29 recommendations directed specifically at LFB, and 3 of the 11 recommendations directed at partner agencies making a total of 30 recommendations completed out of the overall 40.
+29 are directed specifically at LFB and all Fire & Rescue Services or Emergency Services, and 11 recommendations directed at partner agencies/other organisations which also require some action on LFB's part.

-43. Of significance, LFB has launched a high-rise data portal which allows Responsible Persons of highrise residential buildings over 18m or 7 storeys to share information.
+- 43. At the end of 2022/23, LFB has completed 27 of the 29 recommendations directed specifically at LFB, and 3 of the 11 recommendations directed at partner agencies making a total of 30 recommendations completed out of the overall 40. - 44.
+Of significance, LFB has launched a high-rise data portal which allows Responsible Persons of high-rise residential buildings over 18m or 7 storeys to share information.
 Responsible persons now have the ability to share building plans, external wall information and have the ability to report faults of fire-fighting systems within their buildings.
 Information held on the portal can be accessed by tablets held on fire appliances.

-Key areas of focus for 2022/23 Planned action Carried forward from 2021/22: 1.
-Continued progress against the transformation blueprint 2.
-Organisational culture Expected delivery of: A new Community Risk Management Plan The portfolio governance approach The culture review Revised performance management arrangements, including the middle leadership programme New and carried forward for 2023/24: 1.
-Organisational learning and culture Expected delivery of: - The culture review - People Services review
+Key areas of focus for 2022/23 Planned action Carried forward from 2021/22: Expected delivery of: Continued progress against the transformation blueprint A new Community Risk Management Plan The portfolio governance approach The culture review 2.
+Organisational culture - Revised performance management arrangements, including the middle leadership programme New and carried forward for 2023/24: Expected delivery of: 1.
+Organisational culture Implementing the recommendation from the independent review of culture People Services review 2.
+Board effectiveness Peer reviewSkills and development Outcome of an independent review of the governance arrangements between LFB and the GLA